openstack-infra/system-config/doc/source/running-your-own.rst

 * The puppetdb definition in site.pp

-Then follow the puppet.rsh instructions for bringing up a puppetmaster, replacing openstack_project with your project name.
+Then follow the :ref:`puppet-master` instructions for bringing up a puppetmaster, replacing openstack_project with your project name.
 You'll need to populate hiera at the end with the minimum set of keys:

 * sysadmins